ABC Signature: Under Disney Television Studios

 After the acquisition of 21st Century Fox completed on March 20, 2019, ABC Studios and ABC Signature Studios both became part of Disney Television Studios.
 In July 2019, Disney TV Studios announced a reorganization in executive leadership.
 Fox TV executives Jonnie Davis and Josh Sussman have replaced Patrick Moran and Howard Davine as president and executive vice president of business affairs of ABC Studios respectively.
 It was also announced that Amy Hartwick, the studio's head of the comedy department, has exited.
 In September 2019, ABC Studios' alternative division head Hernandez exited the post, with ABC indicating that they would remain in the businesses.

 ABC Studios International produced the anthology series Unsung Heroes which was in development while the company was launching ABC Discover to find more British talent.
 In December 2019, an exodus of the international unit's top executives including managing director Keli Lee occurred.
 However, no replacements have been named given a re-assessing of the unit is taking place.

 On August 10, 2020, ABC Studios and ABC Signature were merged into one unit as part of a restructuring plan by Disney regarding their television production units; the merged company took on the latter's name.
-Meanwhile, Fox 21 Television Studios was renamed Touchstone Television, restoring that brand name after a thirteen-year dormancy (only to be folded into 20th Television on December 1 that year), and 20th Century Fox Television was renamed 20th Television (the former name of that entity's domestic syndication division, which in turn was absorbed into Disney–ABC Domestic Television).
+Meanwhile, Fox 21 Television Studios was renamed Touchstone Television, restoring that brand name after a thirteen-year dormancy (only to be folded into 20th Television on December 1 that year), and 20th Century Fox Television was renamed 20th Television (the former name of that entity's domestic syndication division, which was merged with Disney Platform Distribution).

 On August 18, 2021, writers Jordan Reddout and Gus Hickey signed an overall deal with the studio.
 On October 29, 2021, writer-producer Lila Byock also signed an overall deal with the studio.
 Matt Lopez, creator/executive producer of Promised Land, also signed an overall deal with the studio the same year on November 17.

 Shutdown

-On October 1, 2024, Eric Schrier, president of Disney Television Studios & Business Operations, announced that ABC Signature would be dissolved effective immediately, with its operations folded into sister company 20th Television (formerly a syndication and distribution arm until it was absorbed into Disney–ABC Domestic Television).
-As a result, senior vice president Erin Wehrenberg will leave the company, with president Tracy Underwood transitioning to an overall producing deal with Disney Television Studios; multiple employees will be transferred to 20th Television.
+On October 1, 2024, Eric Schrier, president of Disney Television Studios & Business Operations, announced that ABC Signature would be dissolved effective immediately, with its operations folded into sister company 20th Television (formerly a syndication and distribution arm until it was absorbed into Disney Platform Distribution).
+As a result, senior vice president Erin Wehrenberg will leave the company, with president Tracy Underwood transitioning to an overall producing deal with Disney Television Studios; multiple employees were transferred to 20th Television; ABC Signature is an in-name-only unit of 20th Television from that date onwards.